 Danielle has written 265 competitive federal, state and private foundation applications

-Danielle Sotelo is a Grant Writing Consultant with California Consulting, LLC and due to her extensive background with government she also assists with Governmental Affairs issues for the company.
+Danielle Sotelo is a Grant Writing Consultant with California Consulting and due to her extensive background with government, she also assists with Governmental Affairs issues for the company.
 Danielle has a wide range of knowledge at various levels of government.

 Shasta Bell is California Consulting’s Director of Communications.
 She is responsible for developing communication strategies.
 These strategies include writing publications, web marketing and website management, creating and managing social media platforms such as Facebook, Twitter, and LinkedIn, media outreach and coordinating conferences.
 Shasta also manages executive office administration.